irec-org/irec/docs/modules/models.md

 # Models

-The recommender models supported by IREC are listed below.
+The recommender models supported by iRec are listed below.

 | Year | Model  | Paper | Description
 | :---: | --- | :---: | :--- |